 Egg industry continues to build trust

-A new report from the CSIRO, Australia’s national science agency, has found that even in the midst of a pandemic, Australians’ trust in the egg industry continues to increase.
+A new report from the CSIRO has found that even in the midst of a pandemic, Australians’ trust in the egg industry continues to increase.
 The findings showcase how the industry continues to emerge as a leader in community trust.

-Trust in the industry across all measures has risen an average of four percent each year from the baseline 2018 national survey, with more than six in 10 Australians in 2020 saying that they trust the egg industry to act responsibly and do what’s right.
-More than half of the 5008 Australians surveyed in 2020 also said they trust the industry to act in the best interests of society.
+Trust in the industry across all measures has risen an average of four percent each year from the baseline 2018 national survey.
+More than six in 10 Australians in 2020 say they trust the egg industry to act responsibly and do what’s right.
+More than half of the 5008 Australians surveyed also said they trust the industry to act in the best interests of society.
 The survey also found that average levels of trust in Aussie eggs are higher in comparison with trust levels across Australia’s rural industries sector overall.

 For the third year in a row, the main driver of trust in the egg industry was its responsiveness to community concerns, which has significantly improved year on year from 2018 to 2020.
 An increasing number of Australians also agree that the Australian egg industry listens to and respects community opinions.